reiz/nginx_proxy/README.md

  - Only allow HTTP calls to whitelisted URLs
  - Only block HTTP calls to blacklisted URLs

 The Docker daemon can be configured that way that it routes all traffic through an proxy.
-This proxy can be an Nginx witch is configured for forward proxying.
+This proxy can be an Nginx which is configured for forwarding proxying.

 ## ngx_http_proxy_connect_module

-Nginx is can be configured for forward proxying.
+Nginx is can be configured for forwarding proxying.
-Unfortunately that doesn't work very well with HTTPS connections.
+Unfortunately, that doesn't work very well with HTTPS connections.
 As soon the user is calling a URL via https, Nginx will throw errors.
 There is a [StackOverflow issue](https://superuser.com/questions/604352/nginx-as-forward-proxy-for-https) to that topic.
 Luckily there is a solution for that problem.